-Where a new structure is designed adjacent to an existing structure a seismic joint shall be placed between the two structures unless the existing structure is seismic evaluated and designed to accommodate the new addition.
-The new seismic joint must account for the movement of the new structure and the existing structure.
+Where a new structure is designed adjacent to an existing structure, a seismic joint shall be placed between the two structures unless the existing structure is seismically evaluated and designed to accommodate the new addition.
+The new seismic joint must account for the movement of the new structure and the existing structure based on current codes for both structures.
 Movement of the existing structure shall include the cumulative effect of all prior additions and alterations.